deikaze16/keqingDocs/src/pages/privacy-policy.md

 By using the Bot you understand that we collect the following data:

-- Message content, reactions and button interactions
+- Message content, Message Embeds, reactions and button interactions
 - Usernames, avatars, discriminators, User IDs.
 - Guild Channel, Guild Roles, Guild IDs

 Any data needed for standard operation of Discord bots, such as server permissions and/or essential features in the Bot.

 :::note
-Keqing Bot does not share or sell your personal information for advertising or marketing purposes.
-Additionally, we don’t share your personally identifying information with any third-parties, except when it is required by law.
+Keqing Bot does not share or sell your __personal__ information for advertising or marketing purposes.
 :::

 ## Data deletion